SansGuidon/bookmarks/README.md

 * [Wikipedia](https://en.wikipedia.org/wiki/Wikipedia:Chesterton's_fence) - Chesterton's fence : the principle that reforms should not be made until the reasoning behind the existing state of affairs is understood.
 * [Mark Heath](https://markheath.net/post/stable-tactics-for-writing-solid-code) - (2017) STABLE tactics for writing SOLID code
 * [Wikipedia](https://en.wikipedia.org/wiki/Rule_of_three_%28computer_programming%29) - Rule of three (computer programming) | only refactor when similar code is used three times (and more)
+* [Johannes Brodwall](http://johannesbrodwall.com/2018/06/24/forget-about-clean-code-lets-embrace-compassionate-code/) - (2018) Forget about Clean Code, let’s embrace Compassionate Code | Make people Awesome.
+Clean Code may help or hurt that goal.
+Learn to see the difference.

 ## Conferences
 > In Belgium